openedx/edx-documentation/en_us/install_operations/source/devstack/install_devstack.rst

 The Open edX Developer Stack, known as **Devstack**, is a Vagrant instance designed for local development.

-Devstack Uses the same system requirements as :ref:`Open edX Fullstack
+Devstack uses the same system requirements as :ref:`Open edX Fullstack
 <Installing Open edX Fullstack>`.
 This allows you to discover and fix system
 configuration issues early in development.

-Devstack Simplifies certain production settings to make development more convenient.
+Devstack simplifies certain production settings to make development more convenient.
 For example, `nginx`_ and `gunicorn`_ are disabled in Devstack;
 Devstack uses Django's runserver instead.